idfive/Developer-Documentation/docs/general/platform_partners/overview.md

 In the end, this partnership needs to be a good fit for your organization — and provides idfive and other vendors the tools needed to support your CMS.

-We recommend the following PaaS options for various CMS/applications:
+We recommend the following PaaS options for various common CMS/applications:

 ## [Acquia](https://acquia.com/)